Nowadays most companies register themselves as a public limited company, this is because of the Public Limited Company Advantages and Disadvantages.

 The following are the features of a public limited company.

-- The shares of a public limited company are easily transferable just by signing and submission of a shares transfer form.
+- The shares of a public limited company are easily transferable just by signing and submitting a shares transfer form.

 - A public limited company has the legal ability to incur depths and have possession of the property because the members of the company are not accountable to the creditors of the company.